craws/OpenAtlas/install/upgrade/upgrade.md

 A new default external reference system was added: GND, together with usage of their API to search and display information.

-In case your already using GND as reference system, make sure that it is spelled exactly "GND" before running the database update script so that the script can use the existing one and update it automatically without losing already made links.
+In case GND is already used as reference system, make sure that it is spelled exactly "GND" before running the database update script so that the script can use the existing one and update it automatically without losing already made links.